 - Entitled to use the CIEEM accredited degree logo on your website and other marketing materials.

 - Students on accredited courses will be entitled to FREE student membership.

 - Develop links with CIEEM local member network groups.
 Members from these groups can give career talks to students upon request.

-- Receive quarterly e-newsletters with up to date information on changes to environmental policy, local events and conferences and networking/professional development opportunities, many of which are free for students to attend.
+- Receive bi-annually e-newsletters with up to date information on changes to environmental policy, local events and conferences and networking/professional development opportunities, many of which include opportunities for CIEEM students to attend for free.

 - Accredited degrees will be highlighted on our website.